 Many of my peers and I feel this is inappropriate.
 We do not know the total millions of dollars FedEx Corporation pays ____ annually for the valuable and important work your company does for us around the globe.
 We are confident however, it is enough to expect a greater level of respect and awareness from someone in your position as a vice president at a major global player in your industry.

-also, often inane chatter about what you're about to have for dinner or that you just fed your cat).
+It's easy to get caught in a situation like this, since Twitter is about friendly dialogue (and also, often inane chatter about what you're about to have for dinner or that you just fed your cat).
 But what you write is going out there in public, and Mr. Big Agency Guy should have had a bit more sense and sensitivity.
 Oops.

 I got caught up in an awkward email faux pas a while back.
 I had written to a friend some negative comments about the behavior of a mutual acquaintance.
 Months later, my friend used that old email for my email adrress, hitting reply and then sending me a new message.
 But my old correspondence was still there, way down below.
 And she also sent it to someone else, who happened to be good friends of the person I had criticized.
 How embarrassed was I when the person I had criticized three months earlier forwarded me my original email and asked why, if I had a problem hadn't I gone to her directly.
 Good point and I learned a valuable lesson.